Gashmob/MdGen/README.md

 But there is some another statements that can be used in your template.

 The first of generation is pre-rendering.
-During this steps the library look at the first lines for a special statement.
+During these steps the library look at the first lines for a special statement.
 These lines specify some values that the pre-render function should return.
 It will not appear in final html document.
 It works on a key value system :

 ```md
 [#]: key -> value